 The picture becomes more confusing if we compare what the Doing Business index is telling us to the conclusions of another index focused on economic policies in over 150 countries, the Heritage Foundation/Wall Street Journal Index of Economic Freedom8.
 Here Armenia is the star at 28th place in 2008, although a bit of a falling star, having lost the 14th place spot it occupied in 2006.
-Still, Armenia falls in the "Mostly Free" category along with countries like Denmark (incidentally, the happiness index) while Georgia is "Moderately Free" at 34th place and Azerbaijan is "Mostly Unfree" at 107th.
+Still, Armenia falls in the "Mostly Free" category along with countries like Denmark (incidentally, the happiest place on earth, according to the happiness index) while Georgia is "Moderately Free" at 34th place and Azerbaijan is "Mostly Unfree" at 107th.